-Graduate and SetPACE students are expected to engage in regular substantive activity (see definition of Substantive Activity in the Academic section of this catalog) as outlined in your course syllabus.
+Students are expected to engage in regular substantive activity (See definition of Substantive Activity in the Academic section of this catalog) as outlined in your course syllabus.
 Failure to do this could result in a negative impact on financial aid and academic standing.